- Food supplements

 Description: St. John's Wort

-Hypericum, or St. John's Wort, (Hypericum perforatum L.) is a plant that has been used for thousands of years to relieve nervous system disorders and is currently the most widely used plant for mild to moderate depression.
+Hypericum, or St. John's Wort, (Hypericum perforatum L.) is a plant that has been used for thousands of years to relieve nervous system disorders.
+In addition, it contributes to emotional balance and favors optimal relaxation1

 Our hypericum extract is standardised to contain 0,3% hypericin, guaranteeing maximum efficacy.